turris-cz/user-docs/docs/geek/lxc/lxc.md

 # LXC on Turris

-LXC allows you to run various Linux distributions on your Turris (e.g. Debian, Ubuntu or openSUSE).

-## What is LXC
+## What is LXC?

 The Linux Containers ([LXC](https://en.wikipedia.org/wiki/LXC)) is an [OS-level virtualization](https://en.wikipedia.org/wiki/OS-level_virtualisation) method for running multiple containers with a single Linux kernel.
 Each LXC container is isolated from the host environment and from the other containers.
 LXC allows to limit and prioritize system resources on the fly.
+You can run various Linux distributions on your Turris (e.g. Debian, Ubuntu or openSUSE).

 Because it is only a containerized environment and not a true virtualization it offers very low overhead.
 On the other hand, only one kernel can run for all containers and this limits the scale of usable operating systems